phobos/phobos_db_checkpoint/README.md

   max_retries: 3
 ```

+If this setting is not present, the default behavior of `PhobosDBCheckpoint::Handler` is to keep retrying the same event forever.

 The retry decision is driven by inspecting the retry counter in the Phobos metadata, and if not meeting the retry criteria it will result in creating a `Failure` record and then skipping the event.
 You can easily retry these events later by simply invoking `retry!` on them.

-*Nota bene:* If not configured, `PhobosDBCheckpoint::Handler` will fail events upon first encountered exception.

 Optionally, by overriding the `retry_consume?` method you can take control over the conditions that apply for retrying consumption.
 Whenever these are not met, a failing event will be moved out of the queue and become a Failure.